 Well, a bunch of robots go haywire and land on Earth, which is prohibited by law!
 No robots allowed on earth, say the signs!
 However, these droids just want to extend their life spans, which, thanks to the glasses nerd who invented them, is pretty stingy – only about four years!
 Rutger Hauer is the leader of these crazy robots, but, in a stunning twist, he might well prove to have more humanity in him than any of the so-called real people!
 Ha ha!
 Although he really does a number on that glasses nerd, it has to be said!
 Crick-crack-splort!

 The future world they created for this movie is still stunningly realized and quite plausible!
 And the trick effects are still among the best ever created for a movie in ol’ Burl’s opinion!
 They go extremely well with the great Vangelis musical score!
 And I just like the look of these old school trick effects more than the fuzzy and fake digital effects they have these days!
 I know that makes me sound like a get-off-my-lawn curmudgeon, but that’s okay!
 It’s just how I feel!

-I still like Blade Runner a lot!
-Not as much as I used to, maybe, because I can see now that there’s not much of a story to it, and having read the Phillip K. Di*k book it was based on, I know how rich and kooky a picture it could have been!
-That’s neither here nor there though – it’s still a fine old classic of a motion picture, and I give it three and a half Esper machines!
+I still like Blade Runner an awful lot!
+Not as much as I used to, maybe, because I can see now that there’s not much of a story to it, and having read the Phillip K. Dick book it was based on, I know how rich and kooky a picture it could have been!
+That’s neither here nor there though – it’s still a fine old classic of a motion picture, and I give it a solid three and a half Esper machines!